spiritlake/ares-extras/plugins/cortex/README.md

 * Skill specialties are a free-form text string, not a fixed list.
 * Assets and complications may specify the list of available steps.
 Otherwise all steps are permitted.

-## Web Portal

-This plugin has no web portal component.

 ## Uninstalling